LukeGrahamLandry/ChessBot/optimisation.md

 ## Incremental eval

 For leaf nodes, need to calculate the board's material eval.
 Instead of doing that again each time, incrementally update it each time you play or unplay a move.
 That's ~1.5x as fast.
-Which is enough that the memo table doesn't help anymore.
+Which is enough that the memo table doesn't help anymore unless you increase the number of rounds played.
+So farther in to the game, the more the memo helps, which makes sense (1.6x for 50 moves but 1x for 10 moves).
+And that's resetting it after each full search, so farther in game is about getting more interesting positions not about precomputing stuff.

+And after that, the bitboards seem slightly faster instead of slightly slower.
+I think the bitboard punishes the hash table (I checked that hash funcs aren't using the whole struct, just squares array so more data isnt hurting it directly).

+Thought that might make the full sort good now that simpleEval is faster but no.

 ## Bitboard tracking where each colour peieces are